BuildOnBeam/beam-docs/README.md

 ### Managing assets

-Profiles are custodial, and through your API key you are able to transfer / trade and manage assets of the profiles of your users - for as long as the users are custodial.
+Profiles are custodial, and through your api key you are able to transfer / trade and manage assets of the profiles of your users - for as long as the users are custodial.
 In late 2023, we're aiming to release a feature for users to take self-custody of their accounts, but you'll be in control of implementing the feature to allow them to take custody.

 ```typescript
 import { Beam } from '@onbeam/node';